lmickes/pyWitness/manual/source/tutorials.rst

    import pyWitness

 .. image:: http://mickeslab.com/wp-content/uploads/2022/03/tutorial1rightDirectoryStartPyWitness.gif
-    :alt: gettng to the right place
+    :alt: getting to the right place

 A single Python class `pyWitness.DataRaw <./moduledocs.html#pyWitness.DataRaw>`_ is used to load raw data in either ``csv`` or ``excel`` format.
 The format of ``test1.csv`` is the same as that described in the introduction.